-The Washington Nationals recalled right-handed pitcher Reynaldo Lopez from Triple-A Syracuse on Saturday.
+The Washington Nationals recalled right-handed pitcher Reynaldo Lopez from Triple-A Syracuse on Sunday.
+He will start Sunday night at Citi Field against the New York Mets.
 Nationals President of Baseball Operations and General Manager Mike Rizzo made the announcement.

 Lopez will make the sixth start of his Major League career on Sunday.
 He enters this start 2-2 with a 5.33 ERA in the big leagues this season with starts against Los Angeles (NL), San Francisco, Atlanta (2), and Baltimore on his game log.